lillycummins/academic-website/content/authors/admin/_index.md

 title: Elizabeth A. Cummins
 email: ""
 ---
-I'm Lilly, a postdoctoral research assistant in the Sheppard Lab within the INEOS Oxford Institue of Antimicrobial Research at the University of Oxford.
+I'm Lilly, a postdoctoral researcher in the Sheppard Lab within the INEOS Oxford Institue of Antimicrobial Research at the University of Oxford.
 I previously completed my PhD as part of [The Wellcome Trust - University of Nottingham & University of Birmingham Joint 4 Year PhD Training Programme for Antimicrobials & Antimicrobial Resistance](https://www.birmingham.ac.uk/schools/mds-graduate-school/wellcome-aamr/index.aspx) under the supervision of Professor Alan McNally and Dr. Nicole Wheeler.
 My research focuses on the evolution of multidrug resistance (MDR) in *Escherichia coli*, using a combination of comparative and functional genomic approaches to disentangle the evolutionary processes that can result in multidrug resistant phenotypes.

 Beyond my research, I sit on my department's Equality, Diversity, and Inclusion Committee.
 I am also part of the Microbiology Society's Early Career Microbiologists' Forum [Executive Committee](https://microbiologysociety.org/why-microbiology-matters/early-career-microbiologists-forum/meet-the-executive-committee.html) as the Publishing Panel representative and was previously elected as the Audit, Risk, and Evalutation representative.